plivo-java-ee/plivo-java-ee/README.md

 - to generate Plivo XML (using java server faces)
 - to read the Plivo Request Parameters (using java CDI)
-- to call or to send messages using @Inject and @Request scoped java beans
+- to call or to send messages using @Inject  @Request scoped java beans
-- to tracking the calls using special java web scope @Call (like @SessionScoped)
+- to tracking the calls using special java scope @CallScope (like @SessionScoped)

 <b>You should know the difference between java SE and java EE</b>: